cshum/level-transactions/README.md

 MongoDB, for example, does not hold such property for bulk operations, hence a wrapper like this would not be possible.

 ###How it works
-Levelup API methods are asynchronous. level-async-transaction maintains a queue + mutex control to ensure sequential ordering, mutually exclusive access of operations:
+LevelDB methods are asynchronous. level-async-transaction maintains a queue + mutex control to ensure sequential ordering, mutually exclusive access of operations on a per key basis:

-* 1st level: operation queue ensures sequential operations of `get`, `put`, `del`, `defer` within the transaction.
+* 1st level: Operation queue ensures sequential `get`, `put`, `del`, `defer` within a transaction.
-* 2nd level: transaction mutex ensures mutually exclusive access of key + sublevel prefix during lock phase of transaction.
+* 2nd level: Mutexes ensures mutually exclusive access of key + sublevel prefix during lock phase of a transaction.

-Upon acquiring two-level mutex, operations are isolated within each transaction object.
+Upon acquiring queue + mutex, operations are isolated within each transaction object.
 Results will only persist upon successful commit, using `batch()` of LevelDB.

 ###Limitations
-* Mutex are handled in-memory.
+* Mutexes are handled in-memory.
 This assumes typical usage of LevelDB, which runs on a single Node.js process.
-Usage in a distributed environment is not yet supported.
+Usage on a distributed environment is not yet supported.
-* Only `get`, `put`, `del` methods available for transaction.
-"Range locks" for `createReadStream` is not yet implemented.
+* Only `get`, `put`, `del` methods are available for transaction.
+"Range locks" with `createReadStream` is not yet implemented.

 ##API